 - Tax, Insurance, and mortgage statement on any property you own now.
 If no property owned, rent where you are now.

-Other things that come into play; for instance if you own income property, or if the property you’re buying has an income generating apartment, the lender will want to know about that too.
-But these eight items are going to be requested, it’s a good idea to get it all in order before you look for a loan.
+Other things that come into play; if you own income property, or if the property you’re buying has an income generating apartment, the lender will want to know about that too.
+It’s a good idea to get these eight or nine items together before you start looking for a loan.